Bosch and Daimler launch self-driving car pilot in San Jose

 Bosch and Daimler took the wraps off their self-driving partnership in 2017, with the goal of getting self-driving cars on roads in the next decade.
 It’s a symbiotic relationship: Bosch supplies components such as sensors, actuators, and control units, and Daimler contributes development vehicles and test facilities.

-Both companies have at their disposal a 1,000,000-square-foot proving ground designed especially for automated driving, which is located in Germany.
+Both companies have at their disposal a million-square-foot proving ground designed especially for automated driving, which is located in Germany.
 There, they’re able to model complex traffic situations with high accuracy and as often as desired, complementing tests performed in simulation.

 Bosch has made its autonomous driving ambitions abundantly clear.
-Last year, it created a new Connected Mobility Services division staffed with more than 600 employees, acquired B2B ridesharing startup Splitting Fares, and partnered with TomTom on mapping systems that’ll help vehicles see the road ahead.
+Last year, it created a new Connected Mobility Services division staffed with more than 600 employees, acquired B2B ride-sharing startup Splitting Fares, and partnered with TomTom on mapping systems that’ll help vehicles see the road ahead.

 Daimler, for its part, in June 2018 obtained a permit from the Chinese government allowing it to test self-driving cars powered by Baidu’s Apollo platform on public roads in Beijing.
 (It already has permits for testing self-driving cars in the U.S. and Germany.)